qlkzy/blottleships-server/doc/proto.md

 Structure
 =========

-With the sole execeptions of the opening `ready` message from the player, and `error` messages from the manager, (of which more anon), all exchanges involve the manager sending a single message to the player, and the player responding with a single message.
+With the sole exception of the `error` message, exchanges involve the manager sending a single message to the player, and the player responding with a single message.

 Special Messages
 ================

-### `ready`
+### `hello`

+**Manager:**

+`hello`

 **Player:**

 `ready <version>`

-All Players MUST send this message as their first interaction with the server.
+The Manager MUST begin all interactions with the Player by sending the message `hello`.

+The Player MUST respond with the `ready` message, specifiying their desired protocol version.

 `<version>` is an arbitrary string specifying the protocol version the client would like to use.
 If the server does not support this version, an error results.

-The version string corresponding to this document at its current state is "RENDERER-VERSION-1.0".
+The version string corresponding to this document at its current state is "PLAYER-VERSION-1.0".

 If a future version of this protocol requires more sophisticated version negotiation, it is suggested that the version string "MAKE-ME-AN-OFFER" be used to specify protocols supporting version negotiation (for the purposes of this message).

+The Manager MUST NOT send the `hello` message after the first interaction with the Player.

 It is an error for the version string to be empty.